corda/corda/docs/packages.md

 Utilities and serialisers for working with JSON representations of basic types.
 This adds Jackson support for the java.time API, some core types, and Kotlin data classes.

-# Package net.corda.client.jfx.model

-Data models for binding data feeds from Corda nodes into a JavaFX user interface, by presenting the data as [javafx.beans.Observable] types.

-# Package net.corda.client.jfx.utils

-Utility classes (i.e. data classes) used by the Corda JavaFX client.

-# Package net.corda.client.mock

-Tools used by the client to produce mock data for testing purposes.

 # Package net.corda.client.rpc

 RPC client interface to Corda, for use both by user-facing client and integration with external systems.